Merlin1A/cs326-team-psi/docs/milestone2.md

 ## Division of Labor
 * [Jesse Brookins](https://github.com/Merlin1A)
 Added logic to programmatically generate the reviews for each course from 'dummy' json data.
-Also collaborarted with Johno and Lynn on the API structure, and helped implement it.
+Also collaborated with Johno and Lynn on the API structure, and helped implement it.
 * [Johno Pomerat](https://github.com/sperek27)
 Built the initial wireframe using bootstrap collaborated with Jesse and Lynn on designing the page layout as well.
 Iterated on wireframe and assisted with